-1. Preheat oven to 150 degrees Celsius and line a baking tray with baking paper.
+- Preheat oven to 150 degrees Celsius (300F) and line a baking tray with baking paper.

-2. Sift flour & cinnamon in bowl.
+- Sift flour & cinnamon into a bowl.
 Mix in oats, coconut, and sugars.

-3. Combine butter, syrup and water in small saucepan over a low heat.
+- Combine butter, syrup and water in a small saucepan over low heat.
 Stir until butter melts.

-4. Remove from heat and stir in bicarbonate.
-Immediately add to dry ingredients and stir until well combined.
+- Remove from heat and stir in the bicarbonate of soda.
+Immediately.
+It will foam up.
+Add to your dry ingredients immediately and stir until well combined.

-5. Roll mixture into balls and place on lined tray, leaving approximately 3 cm between them.
-Use fingers to flatten to 1cm thick.
+- Roll 1 tablespoon of mixture into balls and place on the tray, leaving approximately 3 cm between them.
+Press down on cookie dough to make them approximately 1cm thick.

-6. Bake for 15-20 minutes until cooked.
-Remove from oven and allow to cool for a few minutes before transferring to wire rack.
+- Bake for 15 minutes.
+Remove from oven and leave to rest on the oven tray for a few minutes before transferring to wire cooling rack.